Home » 7 Foods High in Calcium for Parrots (Hypocalcemia Prevention)

 Putting a cage beside the window is ineffective because short-wavelength UV rays can’t penetrate glass.

 Parrots can get vitamin D from their diet, but few foods they eat are good sources.
-Most of their food is plant-based, so it contains vitamin D2.
+Most of their diet is plant-based, so it contains vitamin D2.
 While this is okay for mammals, it’s only 3-4% effective for birds.

 Fatty fish (like salmon and mackerel), egg yolks, liver, and red meat are high in Vitamin D3.

-Why Do Parrots Need Magnesium?
+Why Parrots Need Magnesium

-Here are some good dietary sources of calcium for parrots:
+Here are some dietary sources of calcium:

-1/ Dark, Leafy Greens
+Dark, Leafy Greens

-2/ Nuts And Seeds
+Nuts And Seeds

 NutsSeeds